ATOM DCC Block Detector

-Isolated, reliable, easy-to-install, single-channel DCC block detector.
-Compatible with a wide variety of other block detectors on the market, the CKT-BD1 provides two open collector outputs (one for detection, one for no detection) with optional pull-up resistors and adjustable sensitivity.
-Based on a current transformer, the detector maintains isolation between your track and signal systems.
+The Iowa Scaled Engineering ATOM is a reliable, easy-to-install, single-channel DCC block detector.
+Compatible with a wide variety of other block detectors on the market, the ATOM provides two open collector outputs (one for detection, one for no detection) with optional pull-up resistors and easy pushbutton sensitivity adjustment.
+Since it's based on a current transformer, the detector maintains isolation between your track and signal systems.

-For our friends invested in C/MRI, we offer an optional connector that replaces the screw terminals with a plug that connects directly into Dr. Chubb's detector motherboard (ODMB) and provides full compatibility with the DCCOD.
+This version has screw terminals for the power and output connections.
+For our friends invested in C/MRI, we offer an alternate version of the ATOM (part number CKT-BD1-CMRI) with a plug that connects directly into the C/MRI detector motherboard and provides a drop-in replacement for the DCCOD.

 - Two opposite polarity, open-collector outputs (40V / 250mA capable)

-The complete gEDA design files are available on GitHub.
+The complete gEDA design files and source code are available on GitHub.

 News & Application Notes

 Block Detectors Are Back!

 After nearly four years, it’s finally back!

 I’d like to introduce the new ISE ATOM – the Advanced Train Occupancy Monitor.
 It’s the next generation of our old CKT-BD1 DCC Block Detector.
 Many of you have asked when it was coming back, and judging by the people who have already ordered a good number of them as soon as I got the store updated, there’s clearly demand out there.